gheorghitamutu/QSS2023/Project/docs/User-Guide.md

 #### Assign Group of Students To Session Operation:
 1. Select the group of students you want to assign from a list of available groups into the current database.
 2. Select the session you want to book for the corresponding group of students.
-3. Click on "SUMBIT" button under the third bulk of fields.
+3. Click on "SUBMIT" button under the third bulk of fields.

 By following these steps, the backend ensures that the selected group of students is properly assigned to the chosen session.
 This allows the Timetable Generator application to keep track of the student-group-session relationships, enabling efficient scheduling and management of the timetable.